-The term “copyright office” generally refers to the copyright leader, other copyright team members and any supporting infrastructure.
+The term “copyright office” often refers to the copyright leader, other copyright team members and any supporting infrastructure.
 It may or may not include physical premises that house the copyright office and team.

 Establishing a Copyright Office